 Delivery of Adjusted Closing Balance Sheet Sample Clauses

 Delivery of Adjusted Closing Balance Sheet.
-Within 30 days after Seller has delivered to Buyer the Preliminary Closing Balance Sheet, the Adjusted Closing Balance Sheet shall be delivered by Buyer to Sellers.
-Sellers and their representatives shall be provided complete access to all work papers and other information used by Buyer in preparing the Adjusted Closing Balance Sheet.
-The Adjusted Closing Balance Sheet, when delivered by Buyer to Sellers, shall be deemed conclusive and binding on the parties for purposes of determining the Post-Closing Purchase Price Adjustment, unless Seller notifies Buyer in writing within thirty (30) days after receipt of the Adjusted Closing Balance Sheet of its disagreement therewith, which notice shall state with reasonable specificity the reasons for any disagreement and identify the items and amounts in dispute.
+Within thirty days (30) days after the Sellers have delivered to Buyer the Closing Balance Sheet, the Adjusted Closing Balance Sheet shall be delivered by Buyer to the Sellers.
+The Sellers and their representatives shall be provided complete access to all work papers and other information used by Buyer in preparing the Adjusted Closing Balance Sheet.
+The Adjusted Closing Balance Sheet, when delivered by Buyer to the Sellers, shall be deemed conclusive and binding on the parties for purposes of determining the Purchase Price Adjustment unless the Sellers notify Buyer in writing within ten (10) business days after receipt of the Adjusted Closing Balance Sheet of their disagreement therewith, which notice shall state with reasonable specificity the reasons for any disagreement and identify the items and amounts in dispute.

 AutoNDA by SimpleDocs